Oscar Eliason: Death

-Before the tragedy that followed became publicly known, Eliason's final performances in the New South Wales town of Dubbo were being hailed as a success.
+Eliason's final performances in the New South Wales town of Dubbo were hailed as a success.
 "In fact, the whole entertainment was not only amusing but highly wonderful, and proved that Dante is in the front rank of his profession," stated one review.
 However, after the three shows, Eliason went kangaroo shooting near Dubbo with Edmunda, his brother and other members of his support staff.
 An accidental shot fired by the pianist George Ernest Jones hit Eliason in the groin.
 Three days later, on 29 November 1899, he died at Dubbo's Royal Hotel, despite treatment by a Sydney surgeon who arrived by special train, and found his intestines had been perforated.
 Before his death, Eliason absolved Jones of all blame and made his will "in view of the probable result".

 Edmunda took Eliason's body to Sydney for burial at the Waverley Cemetery.
 In the following years, many other magicians showed their respect for Eliason by visiting his grave.
 For example, the famous American magician, Howard Thurston, visited in 1905.
-A few months after his death, Eliason's estate was valued at 788 pounds, a reasonably large sum at the time, although not enough for Edmunda to stop working.
+A few months after his death, Eliason's estate was valued at £788, a reasonably large sum at the time, although not enough for Edmunda to stop working.